redhat-cip/dci-openshift-agent/samples/libvirt_to_bridge/README.md

 each network interface.

-Your baseboard management controller (BMC) will need to be plugged into either the jumpbox or the baremetal network.
+Your baseboard management controller (BMC) will need to be plugged into either the jumphost or the baremetal network.

 ## How to run the convert bridge playbook